-Nagatoro San, or “Don’t Toy With Me Miss Nagatoro” is an
+Nagatoro San, or “Don’t Toy With Me Miss Nagatoro” is an anime destined for attention.
+Courtesy of the manga.

 From the moment it was announced in 2020, a little controversy stirred up.